“Abide in me, and I in you. As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.”

 - Learning to ENDURE with God without giving up or losing heart.

-- Learning to be SECURE in who God is and what he has promised.
+- Learning to be SECURE in who God is and what He has promised.

-We will learn contentment and confident assurance of God’s will in all situations (Rom 8:28, Phi 4:11-13, 1 Tim 6:6-12).
-God renews and prepares us while waiting patiently within his will (Isa 40:31).
+We learn contentment and confident assurance of God’s will in all situations (Romans 8:28; Philippians 4:11-13; 1 Timothy 6:6-12).
+God renews and prepares us as we wait patiently within His will (Isaiah 40:31).

 How do we bear patiently in this life with God?